-Sphere of Influence for City of West Sacramento
+City of West Sacramento Sphere of Influence

 The City of West Sacramento Sphere of Influence is coterminous with its current City limit.
+At this time, no Sphere of Influence Amendment for the City of West Sacramento is either pending or proposed.

-Annexation Applications
+City of West Sacramento Annexation Applications

 Since its incorporation, the City of West Sacramento has annexed no territory to its corporate boundary; it does not have an adopted annexation policy.
 The City of West Sacramento has no annexation applications pending.
 However, there has been some interest along the southern border of the current City limit, but annexation of this area has not been supported by Yolo County and, to date, no formal application has been made.
 This area is not part of this proposal.
+As discussed, future City annexations will also require annexation to SRCSD.